juderozario08/Year2ObsidianNotes/Table of Contents/Midterm Study Stuff.md

-# **Basic Programming - Describe and write in Lisp expressions that combine the following programming elements to create abstractions**
-- Primitive expressions
-- Means of creating functions
-- Variable binding
-- Quote vs eval
-- Branching
-- Simple Recursion
-- Loops using DOTIMES, DO and DOLIST

-# **Algorithm Analysis**
-- Algorithm Analysis
-	- Describe why algorithm analysis is important
-	- Obtain the order of magnitude of a function
-- Use Big-O to describe the program execution time

 # **Implementation of basic data structure**
 - Write programs that use static one-dimensional arrays
 - Write programs that use Lisp lists